The Getty

 Hierarchy display

 • Root of the hierarchy: AAT root, named Top of the AAT hierarchies, is the highest level of the hierarchy (the so-called root).
 The facets are located directly below the Root.
-Each facet has one or more levels known as "Hierarchies" (which can be confusing, given that the entire structure is also referred to as being constructed of "hierarchies").
+Each facet has one or more levels known as "Hierarchies" (a legacy designation, with initial capital letter; not to be confused, given that the entire structure is also referred to as being constructed of "hierarchies").

-• Hierarchical displays are system-generated from the preferred term, the qualifier (if any), and links to parents and other ancestors.
-Indentation is used to indicate genus/species relationships.
+• Hierarchical displays should be automatically generated by using the preferred term, the qualifier (if any), links to immediate parents, and links to other ancestors.
+Indentation is used to indicate the broader/narrower contexts (generally genus/species relationships in AAT).
 In the example above, Red-figure is the immediate parent of Florid Style, and Greek vase painting styles is an ancestor (the grandparent).
 All of the concepts below Red-figure are its children, and they are siblings to each other.

-• The AAT hierarchy has many levels of depth, although the display usually shows only the first level below the target record and all levels above it.
+• The AAT hierarchy has many levels of depth.
+In order to allow users to understand the relationships, it is advised that the display usually shows only the first level below the target record, but shows all levels above it.

-• In VCS, the plus sign indicates where more levels may be visible (click on the plus sign in VCS to view the children under any level).
-In the online display, click on the hierarchy symbol.
+• An indicator, usually a symbol, should be used to indicate where more levels may be visible.
+A user could click on the symbol (a plus sign in VCS in the example) to view the children under any level.
+In another example, in the online display for the Getty Vocabularies, the user would click on the hierarchy-tree symbol.

 3.1.1.5.2